Xin9912/Hackintosh/README.md

 | wireless card | Brcm943224 |
 </center> <br>

 * **Files:** The project provide OC_RELEASE EFI(based on release ocpkg) and OC_DEBUG(based on debug ockg).
 If you use your laptop in daily work, you'd better choose the release version, if not you could use one at will.
-And Clover is placed in the git project-release, the version is 5112(work well at macOS 10.15.5, may not work well at 10.15.6 and newer macOS version).  <br>
+And Clover is placed in the git repositories-release, the version is 5112(work well at macOS 10.15.5, may not work well at 10.15.6 and newer macOS version).  <br>

 ## What's Wrong <br>
 * **1.** The laptop OC version is newer than OC0.5.8 may wake later than using OC0.5.8 if you want to use after it sleeped.
 I have try some ways to solve the prolem, but it have no use at all.
 And you can try your way.  <br>